google/docsy/userguide/content/en/docs/Contribution guidelines/_index.md

 ### Previewing your changes

 As Docsy is a theme rather than a site, you can't serve the theme directly to check your changes work.
 Instead use your updated local theme in a local copy of the Docsy example site (copy or make your changes in the `themes/docsy` directory) and [preview](/docs/deployment/) from there.
+Alternatively, clone the [Docsy theme repo](https://github.com/google/docsy) and test your changes in a local copy of this site, as described [below](#previewing-your-changes-locally).

 ### Community guidelines